Skip to content

 Earthquake Museum

 The Earthquake Museum is located near the Arch of Neutrality.
 It is one of the strangest museums you will ever see.
-It includes pictures from before the 1948 earthquakes and also information about the 5-year clean-up efforts, the burial of 110,000 bodies, and the construction of a new city.
+It includes pictures from before the 1948 earthquakes and information about the 5-year clean-up efforts, the burial of 110,000 bodies, and the construction of a new city.

 Karakum Desert